eeternalsadness/razer-exercise/problem-1/problem-1.md

 - A user-facing web front that's available globally
 - Interaction with external and internal services through APIs
+- Deploy the following services:
+  - External API service
+  - Internal API service
+  - Payment processor integration service
 - Ability to handle large transaction volumes (thousands of requests per second)
 - Use an ACID-compliant relational database to store financial transactions
+- Use Redis as cache for the database(s)

 ### Non-functional Requirements